13 Best Winter Gloves for Cold Weather Travel

 In our research and testing, we’ve found that three materials to look out for are GORE-TEX, wool, and fleece.
 This isn't a foolproof equation, though; while gloves with Gortex are typically the most warm due to their wind and water protection, the inclusion of GORE-TEX doesn’t guarantee warmth.
 Wool gloves are a solid bet for warmth; however, if it's going to rain or snow a lot, those might not be the best bet, as wool isn’t the best water-resistant material.
 Meanwhile, fleece gloves are typically the cheapest option and work well for various activities, but they usually perform the worst in bitter cold and, without other materials, aren't very water resistant.
 Depending on your plans, we recommend going with a combination of materials.

-So, let's dive into the list and see what combos are out there!
+So, let's dive into the list and see what winter gloves are out there!

 1. Hestra Windstopper Tracker Gloves